Exercise - Use the Azure portal

 When you're finished, select the X in the top right-hand corner to close the Help pane.

-Select the Feedback icon to open the Send feedback to Microsoft pane.
+Select the Feedback (person with dialog box) icon to open the Send feedback to Microsoft pane.

 Select one of the icons to indicate whether you are satisfied with your experience.